 Discover Nice’s museums

 Culture is omnipresent in Nice.
 With 19 museums and art galleries, Nice has the highest number of museums in the South of France.
-During your trip to Nice, you would have the opportunity to visit a few, especially on a rainy day.
+During your trip to Nice, you can visit a few, especially on a rainy day.
 Among the museums to see, we recommend:

 - Museum of Modern and Contemporary Art – The Musée d’Art Moderne et d’Art Contemporain (MAMAC) houses works from more than 300 artists, including Yves Klein.

-- Musée national Marc Chagall – This museum house works from the Russian / French artist.
+- Musée National Marc Chagall – This museum houses works from Russian / French artists.
 The collection includes more than 1000 paintings, prints, drawings, sculptures, mosaics and many more.
 However, the most crucial piece is the collection of 17 paintings with biblical themes, divided into the New and Old Testaments.

 - Musée Matisse – The Matisse Museum houses the most extensive collection of art from Henri Matisse.
 The French painter lived in the city until his death in November 1954.
 Visitors are amazed by this museum even before enticing inside: the villa is just a beautiful piece of architecture.
 Inside, people can enjoy a wide range of paintings, drawings, prints and photographs from the artist himself.

 Nice offers breathtaking views of its old town and coastline.
 You could go to many places to experience those views; most are free.

 - Panorama de la Baie des Anges – Such a lovely place with fantastic sea views.
 Boulevard Carnot’s viewpoint on the low corniche offers a breathtaking view of the Baie des Anges and the port of Nice.